peter-hunt/skyblock-data/README.md

 The data will be installed by Skyblock automatically, so you don't have to install it manually to run Skyblock.

-If there are any issues with the data, please post them on the main repo for easier management.
+If there are any issues with the data, please post them on the main repository for easier management.

 # Furthur information
 This project is to support [Skyblock](https://github.com/peter-hunt/skyblock) by [PeterHunt](https://github.com/peter-hunt).